hynek/svcs/docs/custom.md

 - Give the user an API to access the container instance in views, so they can {meth}`~svcs.Container.get()` their services.

   ::: {tip}
-  If you need to call a function to extract the container from a request object or similar, consider calling it `services` like we do in our integrations.
+  If you need to call a function to extract the container from a request object or similar, consider calling it `svcs_from` like we do in our integrations.
   :::

 That's it!